 Restart your computer and press <F12> to enter the boot device configuration menu.
 Use the up or down arrow key to select your USB flash drive which is prefixed with "UEFI:" string.
-Then press <Enter> to access the screen.
+Then press <Enter> to access the screen as shown in Figure 3.
 To run the UEFI RAID utility, enter the following commands.